Want to peruse retro England shirts? Read on…

 Then there is the 1996 European Championship home shirt, worn when football famously came home and England came within a whisker of making the Final – if only Gascoigne’s leg was two inches longer surely he would have poked home Alan Shearer’s cross in the Semi-Finals against Germany.

-You can pick up some top notch retro England shirts here including a replica of the 1938 shirt (above) – a rare blue kit with a button down front.
+You can pick up some top-notch retro England shirts here including a replica of the 1938 shirt (above left) – a rare blue kit with a button-down front.

 This shirt was worn the year England toured Europe and the first match saw them travel to Germany, to take part in what Adolf Hitler saw as a showpiece for Nazi propaganda.
 As the team got ready for the game they were told by an FA Official that they had to make the Nazi salute during the playing of the German national anthem, the England players were furious and immediately refused.